MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/contract-statistics-overview.md

     ---
 # Contract Statistics Overview
-In the **Contract Statistics** window, you can see up\-to\-date information about the income amount, prepaid amount, cost, discount, and profit regarding the particular service contract that you have accessed.
+In the **Contract Statistics** window, you can see up-to-date information about the income amount, prepaid amount, cost, discount, and profit regarding the particular service contract that you have accessed.

 ## General
- On the **General** FastTab, you can see the amounts shown for the following contract\-related entries:
+ On the **General** FastTab, you can see the amounts shown for the following contract-related entries:

 -   Resources